Matthew Stafford Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Season Stats

+- He's also carried the ball 32 times for 43 yards, averaging 2.7 yards per game.

-- The Rams, who rank ninth in the NFL in points scored, have dropped back to pass 59.4% of the time while running the ball 40.6% of the time.
+- The Rams have run 59.4% passing plays and 40.6% rushing plays this season.
+They rank ninth in the NFL in scoring.

-- Stafford has attempted 106 of his 569 passes in the red zone, accounting for 57.9% of his team's red zone plays.
+- Stafford has thrown 106 passes in the red zone this season, 57.9% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Stafford's matchup with the 49ers.